samskivert/monotouch-maven-plugin/README.md

 ## Usage

-The plugin provides two goals, one to build and deploy to the simulator and one to build and deploy to a device.
+The plugin provides two main goals, one to build and deploy to the simulator and one to build and deploy to a device.
 The only required configuration for the plugin is the solution (or csproj).
 Adding this in your <build><plugins> section: